Are you looking for the best places to travel alone in Asia?

-Thailand is a great country for first-time solo travellers of any age, though experienced travellers can still get a kick out of it’s established digital nomad scene in cities such as Chiang Mai or by adventuring off-the-beaten-track.
+Thailand is a great country for first-time solo travellers of any age, though experienced travellers can still get a kick out of its established digital nomad scene in cities such as Chiang Mai or by adventuring off-the-beaten-track.

-Whether you want to take in the serenity of Khao Sok National Park, scooter around the hills and waterfalls in Pai or go diving in Koh Lanta, both the hidden gems and established tourist track of Thailand have something to offer.
+Whether you want to take in the serenity of Khao Sok National Park, scooter around the hills and waterfalls in Pai or go diving in Koh Lanta, both the hidden gems and established tourist trail of Thailand have something to offer.

 Reasons to visit Thailand as a solo traveller